blinky101/blinky_lpc43xx/docs/tutorial_part2.md

 ## Refactoring: startup code

-Hopefully this was a good demonstration of what the startup code does and why you need it.
+**TODO this needs to be updated: this content is for lpc11uxx to lpc43xx** Hopefully this was a good demonstration of what the startup code does and why you need it.
 While it is good to know how it works, you almost never need to change it and will share it across many projects.
 A nice way to refactor this is to put all the startup-related code in a separate file.
 In this case, we could rename `main.c` to `startup.c` and add an empty `main.c`, containing just this:
 ```
 int main()